-b) CCI provided family services to seriously ill and terminally ill children in their own homes and organises home visits by Palliative Care Outreach teams.
+CCI provided family services to seriously ill and terminally ill children in their own homes and organises home visits by multi-disciplinary outreach teams.
 These children and their families were also provided food and medication throughout the year.

-Community Care and Hospice Programme: The children on this programme are severely impaired and because of the severity of their disabilities cannot attend local rehab centres.
-CCI provides outreach therapeutic services such as physiotherapy, massage, and speech therapy to children in their own homes, in Minsk and Gomel.
-The programme also provides food and medication to the children and their families.
-There were over 50 children and families on this programme.
+The children on this programme are severely impaired and because of the severity of their disabilities cannot attend local rehab centres.
+CCI provides services such as physiotherapy, massage, and speech therapy to children in their own homes, in Minsk and Gomel.
+There were over 60 children and families on this programme.